narminGhaffari/Programming_Diary/README.md

 | Introduction to Python (Data preprocessing and Visualisation) | This notebook offers a basic guide on how to process data and create visualizations using Python, making it an invaluable resource for beginners in data science. | [![](imgs/colab.svg)](https://colab.research.google.com/drive/1d3HpSD7P17f1q-nNSwB9obBf2pRotwbn?usp=sharing)

 ## Machine Learning
+### This section includes a variety of notebooks, each offering different exercises that lead you through all the machine learning techniques with practical examples and datasets.
 <img src="imgs/DALLE2_Generated_MachineLearning.png" width="500" height="500">

 | Notebook Name | Description | Notebook |